-Similar to iOS, now Android users have the ability to prevent apps from using the location while running in the background.
+Similar to iOS, now Android users can prevent apps from using the location while running in the background.
 Also, Google has now added support for foldable devices.

-Although it’s aimed at developers, you can get the Android Beta 1 preview build on your Pixel 3/3Xl, Pixel 2/XL, and on your original Pixel and Pixel XL.
+Right now you can try the Android beta preview builds on your Pixel 3/3Xl, Pixel 2/XL, and your original Pixel and Pixel XL as well.
 Yes, Google has extended the support for the good old smartphone after hearing feedback from many users.

-How To Get Android Q Beta Right Now?
+How To Get Android 10 Beta Right Now?

 To install Android 10 Q right now on your smartphone and test the new features, you can opt for any of the two options.

-So, one way is to get enrolled in the Android Beta program using the link given below, after which the Beta 1 will automatically land your Pixel phone via OTA update.
+So, one way is to get enrolled in the Android Beta program using the link given below, after which the latest Android 10 preview (Beta 6) will automatically land your Pixel phone via OTA update.
 Here’s what to do:

-- Visit this link on your Pixel smartphone: Android Beta Program
+- Visit this link from your Pixel smartphone: Android Beta Program

 - Sign in using the Google account associated with Pixel device